A reverse ergodic theorem for inhomogeneous killed Markov chains and application to a new uniqueness result for reflecting diffusions: Introduction

 Rather than trying to reinforce the conditions of the Krein-Rutman theorem, we provide new conditions under which $(\ref{eq:constlim})$ holds (Theorem \ref{th:ergodic}).
 Our conditions are uniform lower bounds which have a clear probabilistic meaning and can be verified in many contexts.

-In fact our second goal is to use our reverse ergodic theorem for inhomogeneous killed Markov chains to prove uniqueness for a reflecting diffusion process with varying, oblique direction of reflection, in a curved domain with only one singular point, that, in a neighborhood of the singular point, can be approximated by a smooth cone.
+In the second part of this paper we use our reverse ergodic theorem for inhomogeneous killed Markov chains to prove uniqueness for a semimartingale reflecting diffusion process with varying, oblique direction of reflection, in a curved domain with only one singular point, that, in a neighborhood of the singular point, can be approximated by a smooth cone.
 Although one expects that such a diffusion, for a short time after it leaves the singular point, can be approximated by a reflecting Brownian motion in the cone (we actually prove this in a rigorous sense: see Lemma \ref{th:scaling}), it is not clear how the uniqueness result we seek might follow from the \cite{KW91} result, essentially due to a limit exchange problem like the one mentioned above.

-We prove existence and uniqueness of a semimartingale reflecting diffusion process as above under very natural, geometric conditions (Conditions \ref{D}, \ref{G} and \ref{A}): Besides mild regularity conditions, we only require that, at the singular point, where we have not a single normal direction and a single direction of reflection, but a cone of normal directions and a cone of directions of reflection, there is a direction of reflection that points strictly inside the cone, and a normal vector that forms an angle of strictly less than $\pi /2$ with every direction of reflection (Conditions \ref{G} $(iii)$ and $(iv)$).
-Conditions \ref{G} $(iii)$ and $(iv)$ are the analog of the well known completely-{\em S\/} condition for an orthant with constant directions of reflection on each face.
+We prove existence and uniqueness of a semimartingale reflecting diffusion process as above under very natural, geometric conditions (Conditions \ref{D}, \ref{G} and \ref{A}): Besides mild regularity conditions, we only require that, at the singular point, where we have not a single normal direction and a single direction of reflection, but a cone of normal directions and a cone of directions of reflection, there is a direction of reflection that points strictly inside the approximating cone, and a normal vector that forms an angle of strictly less than $\pi /2$ with every direction of reflection (Conditions \ref{G} $(iii)$ and $(iv)$).
+Conditions \ref{G} $(iii)$ and $(iv)$ are the analog of the well known completely-{\em S\/} condition for an orthant with constant direction of reflection on each face.